drthomasfbrown/drthomasfbrown.github.io/_posts/2015-10-10-youtube2timecode.md

 2) In Youtube:

 - Select Create new subtitles or CC.
+We want to make CCs here.

 - Underneath the video, click Transcribe and set timings.